AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 ### Public Key Cryptography

 All public key cryptography used in addressing these threat models is implemented using RSA.
 Current NIST standards indicate that 2048-bit groups with 224-bit keys provide sufficient security for algorithms based on discrete logarithms.
+RSA will be used for encryption and decryption of arbitrary data, as well as the creation and verification of digital signatures.

 ### Hashing Functions